LenSys/next-js-evento/README.md

 - Get params in page component
 - Fetch events in a server component without useEffect
 - Type Evento event in a lib/types.ts file
+- Add EventsList component with an EventCard component
+- Use EventCard component with flexbox tricks
+- Add event date to the EventCard component
+- Add hover effect to EventCard
+- Add H1 reusability
+- Use Tailwind Merge()
+- Add utility function cn() -> replace twMerge() and clsx()
+- Fetch events for the correct city

 ## Install clsx()